spatkar94/HistoTME/README.md

-## HistoTME: Predicting tumor microenvironment composition and immunotherapy response in non-small cell lung cancer from digital histopathology images
+# HistoTME: Predicting tumor microenvironment composition and immunotherapy response in non-small cell lung cancer from digital histopathology images

-# Overview
+## Overview
 Implementation of HistoTME in our paper "Predicting tumor microenvironment composition and immunotherapy response in non-small cell lung cancer from digital histopathology images":
 [Citation]

-This code can be used to run attention-based multiple instance learning (ABMIL) to predict TME signatures derived from bulk transcriptomics.
-In order to run experiments on the histopathology datasets, please download the features extracted by the UNI foundation model for the TCGA and CPTAC H&E whole slide images.
+The code in the folder HistoTME_regression can be used to run attention-based multiple instance learning (ABMIL) to predict TME signatures derived from bulk transcriptomics.
+In order to run experiments on the histopathology datasets, please download the features extracted by the UNI foundation model for the TCGA and CPTAC H&E whole slide images (WSI).

+The code in the folder HistoTME_downstream can be used to run downstream prediction of immune checkpoint inhibitor response in NSCLC patients.
+Prior to running these experiments, features must be extracted from the WSIs. _______ stuff on clustering downstream

-# Installation
+## Installation and prerequisites
 Tested with Python 3.8.
 Tested on both GPU (should I test on CPU?).

-# How to use
+## How to use

-# Questions and Issues
+## Questions and Issues
 If you find any bugs or have any questions about this code please contact Sushant or Alex.

-# Citation
+## Citation
-Please cite our paper if you use this code in your research:
+If you found our work useful in your research please consider citing our paper:

-# Acknowledgments
+## Acknowledgments